Aldurazyme Prices, Coupons and Patient Assistance Programs

 - FDA-approved diagnosis

-- Qualified individuals with Lysosomal Storage Disorders (Gaucher Disease, Fabry Disease, MPS1 and Pompe Disease) whose physicians have recommended treatment may be eligible for this program.
+- Resources for HEALTHCARE PROFESSIONALS ONLY.
+Qualified individuals with Lysosomal Storage Disorders (Gaucher Disease, Fabry Disease, MPS1 and Pompe Disease) whose physicians have recommended treatment may be eligible for this program.
 This is considered a temporary funding program.
 Patients and their families are expected to continue exploring alternative resources with the assistance of a Sanofi Genzyme case manager.

 More about Aldurazyme (laronidase)